Findomain/Findomain/README.md

 * Multi-thread support, it makes that the maximun time that Findomain will take to search subdomains for any target is 20 seconds.
 * Discover subdomains without brute-force, it tool uses Certificate Transparency Logs and APIs.
 * Discover only resolved subdomains.
+* Discover subdomains IP for data analisis.
 * Read target from user argument (-t) or file (-f).
 * Write to one unique output file specified by the user all or only resolved subdomains.
 * Write results to automatically named TXT output file(s).
+* Quiet mode to run it silently.
 * Cross platform support: Any platform, it's written in Rust and Rust is multiplatform.
 See [the documentation](README.md#build-for-32-bits-or-another-platform) for instructions.
 * Multiple API support.